huangfc/learngit/readme.txt

 Git has amutable index called stage.
 Git tracks changes of files.
 Creating a new branch is quick AND simple.
-Creating a new branch and add this msg.
+Creating a new branch and add this msg 2.